pickyourtrail_logo

 Top Things to Do at Wat Yansangwararam Pattaya

-1. Explore Buddhist Architecture: See the high level of crafts, murals and symbolic features which characterise Wat Yansangwararam Pattaya.
+1. Explore Buddhist Architecture: See the high level of crafts, murals, and symbolic features that characterize Wat Yansangwararam Pattaya.

 2. Practice Mindful Walking: The tranquil walks enable the visitors to be mindful in their walks and thinking.